 What the $50 Billion Actually Was

-Of the approximately $50 billion pledged, the Post found that roughly $45 billion came from financial institutions.
+Of the roughly $50 billion pledged, the Post found that about $45 billion came from financial institutions.
 These were commitments to increase mortgage lending and other financial services to Black communities.
 They were not donations.
 They were loans — financial products that generate interest revenue for the banks.
 Much of this lending was already planned before Floyd’s murder.
-Repackaging existing business activity as racial equity was a public relations operation, not a philanthropic one.
+Repackaging existing business as racial equity was a public relations move, not a philanthropic one.

-- Companies that had made highly specific public commitments became vague when asked to document their progress
+- Companies that made highly specific public commitments became vague when asked to document their progress

 - Pledges announced with press releases and social media campaigns were quietly reduced, reclassified, or abandoned